zer2/fantasy-basketball-optimizer/about/trading.md

 Identifying mutually beneficial trades can greatly improve fantasy performance.
 However, the task is non-trivial, especially when trades are numerically asymmetrical.
-The trading module can help by leveraging H-score to evaluate the effect of the trade on both teams
+The trading module provides one perspective, leveraging H-score to evaluate the effect of the trade on both teams

 ### Symmetric trade

 Symmetric trades are simple to evaluate.
 There are no choices to be made; the post-trade teams are entirely deterministic.
 The victory probabilities for each team can be brute-forced based on the means and variances assumed by the H-scoring algorithm

 ### Asymmetric trade- reducing players

+When a team trades down, e.g. trades two players for one, one or more positions on the team open up.
+This makes it more difficult to evaluate whether the trade makes sense or not.

+One approach is to manually check all waiver wire candidates that could fill up the open opositions and find the set that optimizes for H-score, taking that H-score to be the post-trade value of the team.
+The issue with this approach is that explicitly checking every combination of players is exponentially complicated and quickly becomes intractable.
+With $400$ waiver candidates and four open positions, there would be 26 billion combinations to evaluate.

+A more tractable approach is to simply run the H-scoring algorithm with the remaining team.
+One candidate is selected for explicitly, and the rest are modeled via approximation.
+This is how the trading module works in this case.

+It should be noted that a single incorrectly listed waiver wire player can render the results of this approach meaningless.
+If a very strong player is considered available in the waiver wire pool, when they actually should not be, that will make the H-scoring algorithm erroneously believe that it can fill holes in its roster with that very strong player.
+Then many trade-down scenarios will appear greatly beneficial, even when they are not.
+So it is important for traders to make sure that the list of players to exclude from the analysis is correct before evaluating a trade.

+### Asymmetric trade- increasing players

+When a team trades up, e.g. trades one players for two, they need to drop a player from their resulting team.

+The complexity of this case also increases drastically with the number of players needed to drop, but not to the same degree as the trade-down case because there is no need to check every player on the waiver wire.
+The number of combinations available if e.g. four players are added is just seventeen choose four, which is slightly over two thousand.
+That is a large number for a human to evaluate, but trivial for a computer. the absolute maximum possible number of combinations, resulting from the absurd scenario of a team trading its entire roster for a single player, is only twenty-five choose thirteen or around five million.
+Even that is doable for the computer.